Icinga/icinga-powershell-framework/doc/200-Icinga-Integration/01-Director-Baskets.md

 Developer Note
 ---

 The generated Basket configuration will benefit from a detailed documentation of the module and each single argument.
 Descriptions for arguments are parsed into the Director description field, informing users of what the argument actually does.
-Furthermore arguments are automaticly mapped to certain object types.
+Furthermore arguments are automatically mapped to certain object types.
 A `switch` argument for example will always be rendered with a `yes/no` drop-down-field, while arguments with a fixed set of input types like `Running`,  `Stopped`, and so on for services is rendered within a fixed custom list.

 This will increase the entire usability of the module and prevent you from having to document the a plugin multiple times.